timotejroiko/astrobot-docs/README.md

 Save this chart as a private chart.
 Private charts can only be opened by their owners and the people the chart was shared with.
 For example:

-* `.savechart jack --private` - save this chart as private
+* `/command savechart jack --private` - save this chart as private
-* `.savechart jack --private --share=@john` - save this chart as private and share it with a specific person
+* `/command savechart jack --private --share=@john` - save this chart as private and share it with a specific person

 ##### --replace

 If you already have a saved chart with a given name and you want to replace it with a new one, you can use this option to overwrite it:

-* `.savechart jack --replace` - replace a previously saved chart with a new one
+* `/command savechart jack --replace` - replace a previously saved chart with a new one

 ### Editchart

 This command lets you view information about one of your saved charts as well as change its name and privacy settings.
 For example:

-* `.editchart john` - view more information about john's chart
+* `/command editchart john` - view more information about john's chart

 #### --rename

 Change the name of your saved chart:

-* `.editchart john --rename=valentine` - change your chart's name to `valentine`
+* `/command editchart john --rename=valentine` - change your chart's name to `valentine`

 #### --private

 Toggles your chart's privacy setting.
 Becomes private if its public or becomes public if its private.

-* `.editchart valentine --private` - toggle this chart's privacy setting
+* `/command editchart valentine --private` - toggle this chart's privacy setting

 #### --share

 If this chart is private, change who can use it:

-* `.editchart jack --share=@valentine` - share this chart with another person or unshare it if its already shared with this person
+* `/command editchart jack --share=@valentine` - share this chart with another person or unshare it if its already shared with this person
-* `.editchart jack --share=none` - unshare this chart with everyone
+* `/command editchart jack --share=none` - unshare this chart with everyone

 ### Deletechart

 This command lets you permanently delete a chart.
 You can only delete charts you own.
 For example:

-* `.deletechart jack` - permanently delete the chart `jack`
+* `/command deletechart jack` - permanently delete the chart `jack`

 ### Findchart

 This command lets you find a saved chart by name, including charts made by other people.
 If you find too many results, try searching for a more specific name.
 For example:

-* `.findchart john` - show all charts containing `john` in their names
+* `/command findchart john` - show all charts containing `john` in their names

 ### Mycharts

 This command lets you see all charts you have saved with your current discord account.
 For example:

-* `.mycharts` - show all the charts you own
+* `/command mycharts` - show all the charts you own

 ## Utility Commands